 Sound cards, beginning with the Sound Blaster, often came with MIDI Interfaces.
 These interfaces were very basic in their functionality but no two manufacturer's interfaces worked alike.
 The Pro Audio Spectrum and the Covox Sound Master II also had their own unique MIDI Interfaces.
 Support was lukewarm from games.
 Only with a Sound Blaster 16 or a Pro Audio Spectrum 16 (rev. D or later) were UART-only MPU-401 compatible interfaces implemented.
 These interfaces typically used some of the unused pins on a gameport for the MIDI In and Out signals, requiring an external box or adapter to provide the 5-pin DINs MIDI modules of the day expected.

 Even though the Sound Blaster and similar sound cards have a MIDI interface, it is completely independent of the FM Synthesis chip found on the card.
 The MIDI Interface does not communicate with the FM Synthesis on the card in any way.
+Unfortunately the MIDI Interface has to coexist with the digital audio capabilities of the Sound Blasters, causing no end of troubles.

 Some MIDI modules like the Roland SC-55mkII could connect to a PC or a MAC via serial port.
 They came with a special cable and they used Windows and Macintosh drivers.
 When USB displaced most other low-bandwidth I/O devices, companies began releasing USB MIDI Interfaces, which still used the 5-pin DINs.
 Even more recently, many MIDI devices connect directly by a USB cable to a computer.